Tourism in Russia

 Seaside arbour in Sochi, a subtropical Russian city and the capital of 2014 Winter Olympics.

-Black Sea coast of Russia is the site for a number of popular sea resorts, like Sochi, known for its beaches and wonderful nature.
+The warm subtropical Black Sea coast of Russia is the site for a number of popular sea resorts, like Sochi, known for its beaches and wonderful nature.
 At the same time Sochi can boast a number of major ski resorts, like Krasnaya Polyana; the city is the host of 2014 Winter Olympics.
 The mountains of the Northern Caucasus contain many other popular ski resorts, like Dombay in Karachay-Cherkessia.

-Baikal, named the Blue Eye of Siberia.
+The most famous natural tourist destination in Russia is lake Baikal, named the Blue Eye of Siberia.
 This unique lake, oldest and deepest in the world, has crystal-clean waters and is surrounded by taiga-covered mountains.

-Kamchatka with its volcanoes and geysers, Karelia with its many lakes and granite rocks, Altai with its snowy mountains and Tyva with its wild steppes.
+Other popular natural destinations include Kamchatka with its volcanoes and geysers, Karelia with its many lakes and granite rocks, Altai with its snowy mountains and Tyva with its wild steppes.

-vde World Heritage Sites in Russia by federal district
+v • d • e World Heritage Sites in Russia by federal district

 Central